-- The protagonists are hired for The Caper.
+- The protagonists are hired for The Caper, and pull it off.

-- After pulling it off, they learn that they were hired under false pretenses— they don't get paid, or their employer isn't who they thought, or the justification they were given for the theft turns out to be a lie.
+- The protagonists learn that they were lied to— they don't get paid, or their employer isn't who they thought, or the justification they were given for the theft turns out to be a lie.

-- They then pull another iteration of The Caper on their original employer, for vengeance and/or to get the stolen goods back to their rightful owner.
+- The protagonists pull another caper on their original employer, for vengeance, money and/or to get the stolen goods back to their rightful owner.

-- In X-Men Noir: Mark of Cain, Thomas Halloway and his ersatz X-Men (Cyclops, Captain Logan, and Eugene Judd) are hired by Halloway's old father figure Cain Marko to steal the Crimson Gem of Cyttorak from a temple in Madripoor.
-When they deliver the gem, Marko double crosses them; he payed them in newspaper.
-Thereafter, they don't go after Marko... but only because someone beat them to it.
+- In X-Men Noir: Mark of Cain, Thomas Halloway and his ersatz X-Men (Cyclops, Captain Logan, and Eugene Judd) are hired by Cain Marko to steal the Crimson Gem of Cyttorak from a temple in Madripoor.
+When they deliver the gem, Marko double-crosses them by paying in newspaper.
+They don't go after Marko — because someone beat them to it.
 They decide to track down Marko's killer instead, reasoning that whoever did him in must now have the gem.

 - The team in Sneakers is hired to steal an encryption device from a mathematician.
 Their employers claim to be NSA agents, and say that the mathematician is being funded by Russia.
 Actually, he's being funded by the NSA, and the employers work for The Syndicate.

-- The remake of The Italian Job has the crew pulling a caper against the guy who double-crossed them and took the gold from their original caper.
+- The Italian Job (2003) has the crew pulling a caper against the guy who double-crossed them and took the gold from their original caper.

 - The Hot Rock did this to extremes.

-- The first Mission: Impossible starts with a caper that goes wrong, leaving the surviving member framed.
+- The first Mission: Impossible film starts with a caper that goes wrong, leaving the surviving member framed.
 The second caper is to recover stolen information (from the very heart of the CIA) and expose The Mole.

-- The MIT kids do this to their teacher in Twenty One.
+- The MIT kids do this to their teacher in 21.

 - The pilot of Leverage, "The Nigerian Job", has a team of thieves hired to steal a set of airplane plans from a rival aerospace corporation.
 They're told that the rival corporation stole the plans first.
 Then their employer doesn't pay them and tries to kill them, and they learn that he'd lied and they'd stolen the plans from the rightful owners.
 Counter-caper time.